awslabs/amazon-redshift-utils/src/RedshiftAutomation/README.md

 ## Configuration

 This lambda function uses a configuration file to get information about which cluster to connect to, which utilities to run, and other information it needs to accomplish its task.
 An example `config-example.json` is included to get you started.
-You configure which utility to run in the ```'utilities'``` array - currently the values ```ColumnEncodingUtility, AnalyzeVacuumUtility``` are supported
+You configure which utility to run in the ```'utilities'``` array - currently the values ```ColumnEncodingUtility, AnalyzeVacuumUtility``` and ```Monitoring``` are supported.

 The required configuration items are placed into the ```configuration``` part of the config file, and include: